 An essential preliminary to success in improving accessibility is to gain a full understanding of where you are as a company and how capable you are as a team in supplying the needs of those who have some form of print impairment.
-Find ways in which you can measure the effectiveness of your current approach to accessibility in a systematic and reproducible way, so that the audit can regularly be re-visited (perhaps annually), giving you the opportunity to observe progress and to set targets for improvement in future year – and to design the specific actions necessary to achieve these improvements.
+Find ways in which you can measure the effectiveness of your current approach to accessibility in a systematic and reproducible way, so that the audit can regularly be re-visited (perhaps annually), giving you the opportunity to observe progress, to set targets for improvement in future years, and to design the specific actions necessary to achieve these improvements.

-Test the practical experience of a print-impaired reader using your files.
+Test the practical experience of a print-impaired reader or an accredited organisation using your files.
 Just how accessible are your files?
-Even the most “accessible” of formats can be used in ways that create text that is partly or wholly inaccessible.
+Even the most ‘accessible’ of formats can be used in ways that create text that is partly or wholly inaccessible.
 The potential for accessibility may be built into a format, but it must be implemented to produce an accessible product.